gkumeriya15/MovieB/README.md

 Usage: moviebox download-series [OPTIONS] TITLE

-  Search and download tv series.
+  Search and download or stream tv series.

 Options:
   -y, --year INTEGER              Year filter for the series to proceed with :